stennety/mywebsite/_posts/2020-05-24-SiegeBreaker.md

 Even with evaluations against real Internet traffic, on industry-grade hardware switches, there was no way a system could be called practical if it relied heavily on an unbounded use of ICMP pings.

-Therefore, we leveraged the e-mail, a commonly used covert channel for censorship circumvention.
-However, in our context, we used e-mail not for carrying data, but simply to signal the SDN controller.
+Therefore, we leveraged e-mail, a commonly used covert channel for censorship circumvention.
+However, for SiegeBreaker, we used e-mail not for carrying data, but simply to signal the SDN controller.

 The protocol below is the result of multiple iterations, making it privacy-preserving and resilient against various attacks.

 ### Protocol Design:
 For an easier understanding, the protocol is divided into three phases:
-- _Bootstrapping: ~~send ICMP ping~~ send encrypted email_ (similar to the signaling phase in prior versions)
+- _Bootstrapping: ~~send ICMP ping~~ send encrypted email_ (equivalent to the signaling phase in prior versions)

 	1. The client sends an email to the controller's email address.
 The payload of this email contains the DR request, encrypted using the public key of the controller, making it non-readable to the client’s email provider or the adversary (censor).
 On receiving the email, the controller decrypts the message, extracting out 4 fields:
 		- the word "SIEGE"